diego-urgell/BinSeg/README.md

 ## Package Usage

+This is a quick walk-trough of how the BinSeg package can be used to perform changepoint analysis.
+For a detailed documentation, please see the [official manual](https://drive.google.com/file/d/1-Q6524Oitp12LJcryB9E9O-mVM-VAwrK/view?usp=sharing).

 ### Installation

 First, it is necessary to install the package.
 Currently, the package must be installed from GitHub.
 It requires at least R 4.0.